 When a fall or other accident results in a minor injury, you need proper treatment to prevent infection and other health complications.
-At Rochester Primary Care in Rochester Hills, Michigan, Ramkrishna Surendran, MD, is experienced in treating minor wounds and injuries, including skin lacerations, to ensure you heal quickly and fully.
+At Rochester Primary Care in Rochester Hills, Michigan, Ramkrishna Surendran, MD, and Laurie Moy, DO, are experienced in treating minor wounds and injuries, including skin lacerations, to ensure you heal quickly and fully.
 Save yourself a trip to the emergency room and schedule an appointment for your minor injury online or by phone.

 Minor injuries caused by direct trauma or a fall can be painful but are generally conditions that aren’t life-threatening.
 Common conditions Dr. Surendran treats in-office include:

 As long as your injury wasn’t very serious and you don’t need emergency care, Dr. Surendran can evaluate your condition and determine the best course of treatment.

 You should treat a minor burn from cooking or other accident at home by running it under cool water for several minutes to reduce pain and inflammation.
 You can often treat small burns successfully at home, but if you have a more serious burn that causes severe pain or the loss of skin, you should seek medical attention.

 Dr. Surendran can evaluate the severity of the burn and apply a protective ointment to encourage healing and prevent infection.
 You may need to wear a clean bandage over the area for several days to allow your skin to heal and prevent debris or bacteria from getting near the burn.